LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

-The language of random variables can give some good motivation for this
+The language of random variables can give some good motivation for this.

 **Example 3**.
 Let $X,Y$ be random variables with law $\mu ,\nu$ then